-Those who have followed the regular course of pre-seminary training provided by the Wisconsin Evangelical Lutheran Synod are not permitted to enter marriage prior to their enrollment at Wisconsin Lutheran Seminary.
-Exceptional cases are left to the judgment and final disposition of the Seminary Faculty and Board,
+Those who have followed the regular course of pre-seminary training provided by the Wisconsin Evangelical Lutheran Synod are not permitted to enter marriage prior to their entrance at Wisconsin Lutheran Seminary.
+Exceptional cases are left to the judgment and final disposition of the Northwestern College faculty and board.

-In accordance with the express judgment of its sponsoring Synod, the Seminary continues to discourage student marriages as much as possible, without, however, making celibacy a condition for study at this school.
-Enrolled students contemplating marriage after the end of their first year are required to seek the approval of the Seminary.

-Enrolled students contemplating marriage must take note of the following synodically adopted regulations:
+In accordance with the express judgment of its sponsoring Synod, the Seminary continues to discourage student marriages.
+Students in attendance who do contemplate marriage must seek the approval of the Seminary and must take note of the following synodically adopted regulations:

-- a.
-The Seminary will assume no responsibility for housing and maintenance for the student and his family; - b.
+- The Seminary will assume no responsibility for housing and maintenance for the student and his family; - b.
 The Seminary will not accept family obligations of a student as an excuse for irregularity in his studies; - c.
-The Seminary will demand a written statement from the parents of both the student and his bride that they fully approve the marriage; - d.
-The Seminary must be given the assurance that the student, in case unforeseen expenses should occur, is in a position to meet them; - e.
+The Seminary will request a written statement from the parents of both the student and his bride that they fully approve marriage during his student status; - d.
+The Seminary must be given the assurance that the student, in case unforeseen expenses should occur; is in a position to meet them; - e.
 A consultation of the student with the Dean is required.